tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management-lifecycle-management/introduction/introduction.md

   * You have signed up for an account with Oracle Cloud Infrastructure and have received your sign-in credentials.
   * You are using an Oracle Linux image on your host machine or compute instance for this workshop.
-  * Access to the cloud environment and resources configured in [Workshop 1](../../java-management/workshops/freetier/index.html?lab=set-up-oci-for-jms/set-up-oci-for-jms).
+  * Access to the cloud environment and resources configured in the workshop [Manage Java Runtimes, Applications and Managed Instances Inventory with Java Management Service](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=912).

 >**Note:** If you have a **Free Trial** account, when your Free Trial expires, your account will be converted to an **Always Free** account.
 You will not be able to conduct Free Tier workshops unless the Always Free environment is available.